caltechlibrary/CL-web-components/footer-global.md

 </footer-global>
 ```
+## Library Website-Specific Customization

 ### Libguides Login Link

-This customization is specifically for libguides.
+This customization is specifically for the library websites.
 It adds a staff login link to the bottom right of the footer.

-- Add attribute ```type=libguides```
+- Add attribute ```libguides-login=true```

 ```html
 <footer-global